Las Vegas Convention Center Parking Fee, Map & Information

 The main benefit with taking the monorail however, is that you won’t have to deal with the heavy traffic both when entering and leaving the convention center parking lot.
 And there will be traffic.

 The LV Monorail is clean, quick, and efficient.
 Definitely consider it if you are staying at one of the resorts with a monorail stop: MGM Grand, Paris/Bally’s, the Flamingo, Harrahs, Westgate, and the Sahara Las Vegas.

 If driving into Las Vegas, I would even consider parking at a place like the MGM Grand, or the Linq Hotel and Casino, paying their parking fee, and taking the monorail into the convention center.

 (Related: How much do Las Vegas Monorail tickets cost?)

-* Box truck or RV Parking is only available in the Gold and Platinum lots.
+* Box truck or RV Parking is only available in the Platinum lots.

 * There is no overnight parking at the Las Vegas Convention Center